Ninesideddevelopment/CustomMinecraftLauncher/README.md

 If you just wish to contribute to the project you can join the discord, and apply for the ```contributor``` role with evidence of your contribution.

 **The discord is not open at the moment so these options are not yet available.**

+# FAQ and need-to-knows:

+## Minecraft not launching?
+  If you are on newer versions (you can sign into your microsoft account), then check your minecraft logs, and maybe file a issue.
+If you are on an older version, then that is because I may have disconected the launch function for legal reasons. <details><summary>Legal Reasons</summary> Basically hidden in the files is a way to launch minecraft with the test options (without a minecraft/microsoft account, so for free), and if I released that to the public with access to the test options, then mojang would probably sue us. </details>